Your Probate options

 - you can usually get Probate in the shortest time, and

-- your inheritance stays under your personal control the whole time, and you usually get access to it much more quickly.
+- your inheritance stays under your personal control the whole time, and you usually get access to it much more quickly, AND you avoid the possibility of fights about commission.

 Option 2: Pay a Solicitor